The Costly $280 Shift Trap Most Cupertino Buyers Miss

 Most people think of waiting as neutral.
 You are not losing money.
 You are just not buying yet.
 But is that actually true?

 If you are renting, every month your payment goes toward someone else’s equity position, not yours.
 Have you ever added up what you have paid in rent over the last two years?
-And then asked yourself what you have to show for it in terms of property value, home equity, or net worth?
+And then asked yourself what you actually have to show for it in terms of property value, home equity, or net worth?
+That is not a judgment.
+It is just a question worth sitting with honestly.

+Two things are happening at the same time right now, and both are working in a buyer’s favor.
 First, mortgage rates have pulled back from their peak.
-Not dramatically, but enough that the math on a monthly payment looks meaningfully different than it did earlier this year.
+Not dramatically, but enough that the math on a monthly payment looks meaningfully different than it did earlier.
 Second, home price growth has slowed in many markets, which softens the total loan amount even before the rate calculation enters the picture.

-Andy Walden, Head of Mortgage and Housing Market Research at ICE Mortgage Technology, described the current environment as affordability reaching a 2.5-year high, driven by a pullback in rates that is creating a tailwind for buyers.
+Andy Walden, Head of Mortgage and Housing Market Research at ICE Mortgage Technology, described the current environment as affordability reaching a 2.5-year high, driven by a pullback in rates creating a real tailwind for buyers.
+That $280 shift in average monthly payments is the result of those two forces combining at the same time.

 What happens if nothing changes in your approach?
-If you keep waiting for the absolute perfect moment, and rates move the other direction over the next 12 to 18 months, where does that leave you?
+If you keep waiting for the absolute perfect moment, and rates move in the other direction over the next 12 to 18 months, where does that leave you?
 Is the version of “comfortable” you are waiting for actually achievable later, or does it quietly get further away while you watch?

 Those are not rhetorical questions.
 They are worth an honest answer before you decide whether to keep waiting.

-Based on what buyers are telling us across the Silicon Valley market, the combination of eased rates and slower home price growth is closer to the opening they have been waiting for than most of them initially realized.
-The shift in buying power does not solve every challenge in a competitive market.
-But it does reset the math in a way that is worth running through your actual numbers, not just the general headlines.
+Based on what buyers across the Silicon Valley market are describing, the combination of eased rates and slower home price growth is closer to the opening they have been waiting for than most of them initially realized.

-Do you feel like this could be closer to what you have been waiting for?
+Does this feel closer to what you have been looking for?
 If so, the next step is a straightforward conversation about what the numbers actually look like for your specific situation.
 Not a pitch.
+Not a sales call.
 Just a clear look at where you are and where you want to be.
-Timothy Alston, Broker, is available to walk through that with you directly.
-You can reach him at (408) 207-4593.

 Schools in Cupertino